-Assembly Bill 259 introduces new legislation aimed at addressing criminal trespass at campgrounds in Wisconsin.
-The bill prohibits individuals from entering or remaining on campground premises without the consent of the campground operator.
-If a campground operator requests a person to leave the premises, that individual must comply immediately.
-Failure to do so will result in a misdemeanor charge, with penalties including a fine of up to $100 or imprisonment for up to 30 days, or both.
+Assembly Bill 259 aims to address criminal trespass at campgrounds in Wisconsin by establishing new legal provisions.
+The bill prohibits individuals from entering or remaining at a campground without the consent of the campground operator.
+If a campground operator requests a person to leave the premises, failure to comply will result in a misdemeanor charge, with penalties including a fine of up to $100 or imprisonment for up to 30 days.
 Additionally, law enforcement officers are mandated to arrest individuals who do not depart after receiving such a request.

 Statutes affected: Bill Text: 968.07(1m), 968.07